Show All Answers

 The plan review fee is a non-refundable charge for reviewing plans that are submitted with an Application for Building Permit.
 The fee is based on the estimated total costs for the construction.
 The plan review fee is collected at the time an application is submitted.

 Various plans go through the review process with up to seven departments reviewing your application and plans.
-As a rule, we expect a residential permit (new construction, additions, and remodels) to receive an initial response letter or approval within five days.
-Commercial and multi-family (three or more units) typically receive an initial response letter or approval within 15 days.
+As a rule, we expect a residential permit (new construction, additions, and remodels) will receive an initial response letter or approval within five working days or less.
+Commercial and multi-family (three or more units) will receive an initial response letter or approval within ten working days or less.
 The potential factors that can create delays are numerous.
 The most common is failure to submit the required plans for a permit.
-Obtaining a permit in a timely manner depends heavily on the unique issues of your project, the quality of the submitted plans, and the responsiveness of your representative when the reviewer requests additional information or revisions.
-Permit Application Process Flowchart
+Obtaining a permit in a timely manner depends heavily on the unique issues of your project, the quality of the submitted plans, and the responsiveness of your representative when a reviewer requests additional information or revisions.

 For a list of the current codes and amendments adopted by the City of Branson, click here.

-The most common activities requiring a permit include, but are not limited to, the construction or installation of a new sign, changing the size or location of an existing sign, upgrading signs from static displays to dynamic displays, and adding or changing sign lighting.
+The most common activities requiring a permit include, but are not limited to, the construction or installation of a new sign, changing the size or location of an existing sign, upgrading signs from static displays to electronic or digital displays, and adding or changing sign lighting.
+Any sign permit requests need to be made through the city’s Citizenserve Portal (www.citizenserve.com/branson).
+If you have questions or need any assistance with the process, please contact the Planning & Development Department at (417) 337-8549 during business hours of 8:00 AM to 4:30 PM.

 General maintenance or upkeep of signs may be completed without a sign permit, provided no modifications are made to the sign or sign structure.
 Painting a sign structure is a common type of maintenance that can be performed without a permit.
-However, if the sign must be disassembled, either partially or totally, an Application for Sign Permit must be submitted and approved prior to any work is started.
+However, if the sign must be disassembled, either partially or totally, a permit request will need to be made through the city’s Citizenserve Portal (www.citizenserve.com/branson).
+If you have questions or need any assistance with the process, please contact the Planning & Development Department at (417) 337-8549 during business hours of 8:00 AM to 4:30 PM.

-All trees that are 6 inches in diameter and measures 4-1/2 feet from the ground are protected in the City of Branson, which means a request must be submit prior to the removal of a tree.
-A field inspection of the tree will be performed to determine if a $50.00 tree deposit is required.
-If a tree of like kind is replanted, the deposit may be refunded.
+All trees that are 6 inches in diameter and measures 4-1/2 feet from the ground are protected in the City of Branson, which means a request must be submitted prior to the removal of a tree.
+This request must be filed on Citizenserve.

 For information on tree pruning and other tree care tips visit the Arbor Day Foundation's website by clicking the link below.
 Arbor Day Foundation